Chufa-The Savior of Sedges

 The Nutsedge Returns

 In one of the parts of my farm, I have a small colony of nutsedge.
-It is the type that sells herbicide for corn and soybean fields.
-This is the perennial species which produces long rhizomes in all directions.
-My colony is on one of the sites I never tilled but did mow from time to time.
-When I decided to investigate, I found only one actual tuber on the rhizomes after ten minutes of digging.
+It is the perennial species that is the poster plant that sells herbicides for corn and soybean fields.
+It produces long rhizomes in all directions and is quite a powerful plant.
+My colony is on one of the sites I never tilled.
+When I decided to investigate, I found only one tuber on the rhizomes after ten minutes of digging.
 It is not a very productive plant tuber wise but it has a large numbers of rhizomes.
-It could be possible to take what is considered the worst weed in the history of mankind and make it a savior by selecting it for heavy yields and ease of cultivation.
+It could be possible to take what is considered the worst weed in the history of mankind and hybridize it with the greatest tuber chufa and make it a savior by selecting it for heavy yields and ease of cultivation.
 But like all saviors would anyone recognize the value of it or would it just be another weed and shunned for generations.
-The chufa was that weedy nutsedge at some point.
+The chufa was that weedy nutsedge at some point in time with fertile seed heads.
 It is a crop plant that was cultivated 4000 years ago.
 It originated in Egypt as a source of food on the flood plains of the Nile.
 I am sure it flowered and had great diversity of progeny too.
-It is entirely possible that the forms in East India or West Africa could provide us with a view of this crop and how it would be possible to grow it in North America again.
-But for now, it is the miniature coconut tuber that grows on a sterile grass found in Spain introduced by the Moors in the 11th century.
-Thats a good start.
+Today those varieties are scattered around the world as a common food plant.
+It is possible that the forms in East India or West Africa could provide us with a new view of this crop today.
+If you could find the wild chufa in the United States we would be drinking gallons of horchata.

 Many good ideas start here.
 Knowledge.
 Education.
 Action.
 Dispersal.